System Definition#

 Requirements#

-Enforceable inqualities can be defined for system data (to be checked upon each iteration).
-In the requirements list, add + a new requirement, following the form: PropertyKey Comparitor Value.
-For example, Temperature < 500.
-Remove a requirement with -.
+Enforceable inequalities can be defined and checked manually or upon iteration.
+In the requirements list, add + a new requirement and remove a requirement with -.
+Edit it by clicking @.

 Geometry#